noBorderCompany/noBorder_edd_payment_plugin/readme.md

 ## Installation

-After submitting your website on noBorder.tech and getting an API key, to install the noBorder Crypto Payment Gateway for Easy Digital Downloads, follow these steps:
+After submitting your website on noBorder.company and getting an API key, to install the noBorder Crypto Payment Gateway for Easy Digital Downloads, follow these steps:

 1. **Download**: Download the plugin files.